 Once you have a chosen platform, create a small contest or a call to action that will inspire followers to create their own content.
 Offer an incentive or small award to encourage participation, then create a hashtag to categorize all posts to be able to find them at once.

 If you are looking for examples, look to your peers.
 Take Microsoft Mobile for example.
 In December 2014, the company drew from research about New Year’s resolutions to create the #MakeItHappen campaign.
 Followers created short videos proudly proclaiming their resolutions.
 Researched showed that people who publicly proclaimed their resolutions had a better chance of keeping them, and Microsoft thought this would be a great way to help some people keep their resolutions.
 On each day in December, the company chose one person’s resolution and promised to help ‘make it happen’ in 2015.

 While you might feel that your resources are not as large as Microsoft’s, you do not always need a massive budget.
 Powershop New Zealand asked followers on Instagram, Facebook and Twitter to post photos of their most hilarious baking fails with the hashtag #BakeFails.
 Those who participated got the opportunity to take home some special prizes, but more than anything, it was fun.
 General interest in the company grew, as did an interest in cooking.

-User generated content can help to increase brand awarenessand adds ‘average Joe’ value, meaning that other real users find your product or service valuable, but how does this translate into leads?
+User generated content can help to increase brand awareness and add ‘average Joe’ value, meaning that other real users find your product or service valuable, but how does this translate into leads?

-Holding contests and engaging social influencers bring in followers who may not have come into contact with your brand previously.
+Social media contests bring in followers who may not have come into contact with your brand previously.
 As they see how ‘average Joe’ users support your company they may be so inclined to do the same.
-You can better advertise to these followers and capitalise on that great word-of-mouth value.
+You can better advertise to these followers and capitalize on that great word-of-mouth value.

 Michael Bird is a director at Social Garden.